Ommm12/CODETECH-Task1/README.md

 **Contact:** +91 9640128015

 # Overview of the Project
-# Title of Project: Password Strength Evaluator
+# Title of Project: Password Strength Checker
 # Problem Statement
 Design a tool to evaluate the strength of passwords entered by users.
 Implement algorithms to analyze factors such as length, complexity, and uniqueness to provide feedback on password strength.